-"We are changing the course of nursing science.
+"We are changing the course of nursing and health science.
 We want you to change it with us."

 Program at a glance

 - Contribute to the advancement of nursing science in a substantive area of research

 - Provide leadership in the discipline directed toward accessible, high-quality health care, excellent nursing education and translation of research into practice